 Still not sure whether this is the right plan for you?
 No problem.
-You can start a 14-day free and non-binding trial today – no credit card required!
+You can start a free and non-binding trial today – no credit card required!

 For those of you who aren’t yet acquainted with this provider, let us introduce to you SiteGround – coming to you with an official recommendation from WordPress, no less.
 As of yet, SiteGround offers the cheapest WordPress hosting services on the market.

 But what do their prices look like and which services do they include?